Advertiser Disclosure

 Does Monos luggage have a lifetime warranty?

 Yes, Monos offers a lifetime warranty on its luggage, including the Monos Hybrid Trunk.
+I successfully made a claim against the warranty.

 Is Monos climate-neutral?

-Yes, Monos products are certified as being climate-neutral.
+Yes, Monos products are certified as climate-neutral.

 Are the locks on the Monos Hybrid Trunk TSA-compliant?